oguzhankuzlukluoglu/oguzhankuzlukluoglu/README.md

-  I’m currently working on Backend with Golang<br>  I’m currently learning DDD,Microservices etc.<br>  Ask me about Backend technologies<br>
+ I am working on Backend development with Golang and learning DDD, Microservices, and related Backend technologies.